 Proof of Disability:

 This exemption requires proof of your service-connected disability rating every year, unless you are a surviving spouse of a veteran.
 The letter must include an issuing date in 2023 and the percentage of overall service-connected disability.

 It is the responsibility of the assessor to pick up any new property annually which is not on the assessment roll.
 This includes new homes, commercial buildings, industrial buildings, finished basements, decks, patios, pools, garages, sheds, barns, etc.

-We receive copies of building permits from 11 municipalities and also the county for unincorporated areas.
+We receive copies of building permits from 11 municipalities and also from the county for unincorporated areas.

 Villages within Vernon Township

-Villages wholly or partially located with Vernon Township:
+Villages wholly or partially located in Vernon Township: